Gomorra La Serie, episode 102

 “Do You Trust Me?”

 Savastano gang member Zecchinetta surveys a shipping dock at night.
-Law enforcement officers arrive and inspect a shipping container; they they find a cocaine package hidden inside a can of fruit.
+Law enforcement officers arrive and inspect a shipping container; they find a cocaine package hidden inside a can of fruit.
 Zecchinetta makes a cryptic call to Pietro, who tells him to leave the scene.
-The next day, Pietro meets his man Nunziata on a beach.
+The next day, Pietro meets his informer Nunziata on a beach.
 The boss suspects that the authorities had been tipped off, so he tells Nunziata to investigate.

 Bookie drives Pietro, Ciro, and Genny in the lead vehicle of a two-car motorcade.
 They pass a strong showing of police.
 Pietro scolds Genny for approaching the girlfriend of a man who has ties to the local boss: “We have to get along with everyone right now,” says the elder Savastano.
 They arrive at the public square that Genny has vandalized in retaliation for his motorcycle being destroyed.

 Comparing his son to Parisi, Pietro privately asks Ciro about what the others think of Genny.
 Ciro gives a flattering, though vague, answer.
 However, Pietro reveals that he agrees with the consensus of Genny being incapable.
 Knowing that Ciro is fond of Genny, Pietro tells Ciro to help Genny with an important rite.
 Imma later finds her pensive husband sitting outside.
-She assures him with a pep talk.
+She reassures him with a pep talk.

 Ciro takes Genny, unapologetic and unsuspecting, to an apartment complex.
 While the latter tells his romantic wish, the former takes a stashed revolver.
 Ciro summons a resident, Felice, and gives drugs to him.
 Ciro furiously tells Genny to kill Felice.
 Genny shoots the trapped man in the gut; Ciro follows up with a point-blank shot and then another, fatal one.
 Before they leave the scene, Ciro tells Genny to claim the kill or else they’ll both be in trouble.

 Genny returns home and finds Pietro waiting.
 “Killing is fucking easy,” claims Genny.
 Satisfied, Pietro says that the new motorcycle is ready for pickup.
-He asks about how many shots had been fired, and Genny says “One, just one.”
+He asks how many shots had been fired, and Genny says “One, just one.”
 At the motorcycle dealership with his friends, Genny is preoccupied.
 Pietro meets his accountant Musi at an empty restaurant to make sure that the Savastanos’ wealth will be safe in any case.

 - Pietro confronting Bookie is really suspenseful.
 I like Bookie, but it’s interesting to see the boss be genuinely intimidating.
 Pietro looks more like he’d be the accountant or lawyer, so him literally getting his hands dirty is still a bit surprising to see.

 - I’m surprised that the local church shuns the gang; Attilio’s body isn’t allowed into the church and no clergy attend his burial.
-I suppose the gang could bully or bribe them, but on the other hand, the Camorra on the show respect their religion.
-In the first two episodes, Conte pays respect to the shrine outside his mother’s apartment, and Ciro and Bookie have them outside their apartments, too.
+I suppose that the gang could bully or bribe them, but on the other hand, the Camorra on the show respect their religion.
+In the first two episodes, Conte pays respect to the shrine outside his mother’s apartment, and Ciro and Bookie have shrines outside of their apartments, too.

-- I like the song playing while Genny is riding through Naples; it’s is a remix of “One Day” by Asaf Avidan.
+- I like the song playing while Genny is riding through Naples.
+It’s is a remix of “One Day” by Asaf Avidan.

-- Don Pietro dies in prison and soon.
+- Pietro dies in prison and soon.
 If I have to guess how, I say that he commits suicide in his cell, if the preview for episode 103 is any indication.
 He might do it out of shame or he might do it to benefit his family and/or gang.